elrikose/tutorials/k8s/cks/topics/auditing.md

 - level: Metadata
 ```

+Events are handled in order

 Where to store all of the data?
 - Stored in json file
 - Webhook logs
 - Dynamice backend